 The problem was delivery.
 Steven wanted to create CDs of this presentation that he could give away or sell.
 The PowerPoint Viewer available at that time was woefully inadequate to cope up with this challenge.
 Both Steven and me tried different approaches using DHTML export, Flash output and even replicating the whole presentation in other multimedia programs.
 The bottom line was that none of them worked at least none of them captured the original concept anywhere close.

-You'll find a sample slide from Steven's original Powerpoint presentation here (under 350 kb)...
+You can see a sample slide from Steven's original PowerPoint presentation embedded here.
 The original presentation contained over 300 similar slides.

 Here's more in Steven's own words: